-where $Q^s$ [kg/(m s)] is the resuspension or deposition flux of the sediments, and $\rho^s$ is the density of the sediment grains.
+where Q^s [kg/(m2 s)] is the resuspension or deposition flux of the sediments, and ρ^s is the density of the sediment grains.

 To estimate liquid fluxes, we assume that an amount of pore water expelled from sediments during resuspension is a function of the observed sediment porosity, and an amount of water trapped in sediments during deposition is a function of the porosity of fresh sediment deposits.